Thursday, February 9 & Friday, February 10, 2023

 About the Event

-In this two day presentation, Michelle Garcia Winner, CCC-SLP, founder and CEO of Social Thinking®, will use Social Thinking® methodology to focus on the needs of social learners who struggle with self-regulation by teaching lessons that promote development of social competencies.
+In this two day presentation, Michelle Garcia Winner, CCC-SLP, founder and CEO of Social Thinking®, and co-creator of the methodology, Dr. Pamela Crooke, will use Social Thinking® methodology to focus on the needs of social learners who struggle with self-regulation by teaching lessons that promote development of social competencies.

 Practical ideas for teaching social competencies targeting self-regulation and friendship